The Writers Guild of Canada represents more than 2,200 professional writers working in film, television, radio, and digital production in Canada.

 Need more information?

-Our Member Services Department will be happy to provide you with any additional information you require.
+Our member services department will be happy to provide you with any additional information you require.
+Please contact us with your questions.